-"It was awful.
+"Oh, it was awful.
 I cried for a day over her.
 I wish you'd been around to talk to.
 I still miss her, but it's not so bad now.
 I got another cat.
-It was hard picking out a kitten when I was missing Cyclops.
-I just wanted Cyclops back.
-He's a rescue kitten.
+It was hard picking out a kitten, when I was still missing Cyclops.
+I just wanted Cyclops back, the way she was when we used to play together.
+The new cat is a rescue kitten.
 He has the same red tabby colouring as Cyclops.
 He's adorable.
 I call him Hercules."